Skip to main content

 Why these two differ

-The most material structural difference between these two funds is investment approach and cost.
-The Dimensional Five-Year Diversified Fixed Interest PIE Fund charges an annual fund charge of 0.28%, while the Coolabah Long-Short Credit PIE Fund charges 1.76% — a gap of 148 basis points that compounds meaningfully over time regardless of return outcomes.
-Both funds share an identical risk indicator of 3 and sit within the International Fixed Interest category, but their portfolios reveal very different strategies.
+The most material structural difference between these two funds is cost.
+The Dimensional Five-Year Diversified Fixed Interest PIE Fund charges an annual fund fee of 0.28%, while the Coolabah Long-Short Credit PIE Fund charges 1.76% — a gap of 148 basis points.
+Over time, that difference in fee drag is a significant consideration for any investor evaluating net returns, particularly in a fixed income context where yield margins are typically modest.

-Dimensional's holdings are concentrated in sovereign and supranational bonds with defined maturities clustered around 2030 — Belgium, New Zealand Government, EFSF, BNG Bank, and Province of Alberta — suggesting a laddered, buy-and-hold orientation with minimal active trading.
-Coolabah's top holdings include a currency forward (EUR/AUD), significant AUD cash positions, and shorter-dated instruments, consistent with the fund's "long-short" label and an actively managed, derivatives-enabled credit strategy.
-Coolabah's growth assets sit at 0.07% versus Dimensional's 0.13%, though both are overwhelmingly income-oriented.
+Portfolio construction differs substantially.
+Dimensional's disclosed holdings are conventional sovereign and supranational bonds — Belgium, New Zealand Government, EFSF, BNG Bank, Province of Alberta — suggesting a traditional long-only duration strategy.
+Coolabah's top holdings include currency derivatives (EUR/AUD), significant AUD cash positions, and shorter-dated instruments, consistent with its long-short credit mandate, which implies a more active, strategy-driven approach to credit markets.

-Always verify all figures, fees, and fund details against each fund's current Product Disclosure Statement and latest Quarterly Fund Update on FMA Disclose before relying on any of this information.
+Neither fund's five-year return is available in this snapshot, limiting any return-to-fee or return-to-risk analysis.
+Always verify current fees, returns, and strategy details against each fund's Product Disclosure Statement and latest Quarterly Fund Update on FMA Disclose before relying on any of this information.

 What's different at a glance